MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

-# (Apr 2024) Code for the Grid-World Environment

-We added the code for the grid-world environment in my book.
-Interested readers can develop and test their own algorithms in this environment.
-Both Python and MATLAB versions are provided.

-Please note that we do not provide the code of all the algorithms involved in the book.
-That is because they are the homework for the students in offline teaching: the students need to develop their own algorithms using the provided environment.
-Nevertheless, there are third-party implementations of some algorithms.
-Interested readers can check the links on the home page of the book.

-I need to thank my PhD students, Yize Mi and Jianan Li, who are also the Teaching Assistants of my offline teaching.
-They contributed greatly to the code.

-You are welcome to provide any feedback about the code such as bugs if detected.

 # (Mar 2024) 2K stars!

 The book has received 2K stars.
 I also received many positive evaluations of the book from many readers.
 Very glad that it can be helpful.